November 19, 1995,

 Who emerged victorious?
 What else went down at Survivor Series 1995?
 Let’s find out together, shall we?

-Mr. Perfect returns
+Mr. Perfect Returns

 From there, we went straight to the arena, were Howard Finkle introduced a returning Mr. Perfect.
 Joining Jim Ross and Vince McMahon as our commentary team for the evening, Perfect looked a picture of radiance as he settled in ready to host tonight’s show.

-From start to finish, both teams delivered bell to bell excitement that really had the crowd hooked.
-I mean, this thing had everything: high flying, technical wrestling, a touch of comedy (Skip raising his arm to celebrate before collapsing face-first into the canvas was hilarious) and entertainment aplenty.
+From start to finish, both teams delivered bell-to-bell excitement that really had the crowd hooked.
+I mean, this thing had everything: high flying, technical wrestling, a touch of comedy (Skip raising his arm to celebrate before collapsing face-first into the canvas was hilarious), and entertainment aplenty.

-Speaking of Ramon, his ‘wild card’ team mates Owen Hart, Yokozuna and Dean Douglas were waiting backstage, where Jim Cornette claimed that even though nobody on that team wanted Razor to join them, if he absolutely had to, The Bad Guy had better get his head together.
+Speaking of Ramon, his ‘wild card’ teammates Owen Hart, Yokozuna, and Dean Douglas were waiting backstage, where Jim Cornette claimed that even though nobody on that team wanted Razor to join them if he absolutely had to, The Bad Guy had better get his head together.

 After two exciting matches, things were set to slow down considerably with our next match; a slow, lumbering bout which, for the duration of its 8+ minutes, constantly threatened to send the crowd to sleep.

-If you recall, this whole thing began back at the 1995 King of the Ring, when Mabel toppled Undertaker en route to his eventually tournament win.
 Building things up slowly throughout the remainder of the year, things eventually exploded in the run-up to the October 95 In Your House PPV, when Mabel ‘face-crushed’ THe Undertaker (Vince McMahon’s words, not mine), putting him out of action for over a month.

-Prior to our next contest, Vince McMahon and Jim Ross reminded us that the winner of tonight’s Hitman/Diesel WWF Championship match would go on to face The British Bulldog at December In Your House pay per view.
-Cutting to pre-recorded comments from champ and challenger, both men claimed that they’d worry about the Bulldog later.
+Cutting to pre-recorded comments from the champ and challenger, both men claimed that they’d worry about the Bulldog later.
 For now, they were entirely focused on tonight, each man reminding us that this would be a battle between the skill of Bret versus the size and strength of Diesel.

-Team Michaels (Shawn Michaels, Ahmed Johnson, The British Bulldog, and Sycho Sid w/ Ted DiBiase)
+Team Michaels (Shawn Michaels, Ahmed Johnson, The British Bulldog, and Sycho Sid w/ Ted DiBiase) vs. Team Yokozuna (Yokozuna, Owen Hart, Razor Ramon and Dean Douglas (w/ Mr. Fuji)

 More than holding its own when compared to our opening Underdogs vs. Body Donnas match, Team Michaels vs. Team Yokozuna more than delivered.
 Clocking in at just under half an hour, early highlights included duels between Michaels and Owen, Michaels and Razor, and Owen and brother-in-law the Bulldog.